 Kit Clash Nightmare: USA and Belgium Cause Broadcast Chaos With Near-Identical Shirts

-- Kit Clash Nightmare: The USA and Belgium World Cup warm-up friendly was a visual disaster due to their near-identical light-colored kits.
+- Kit Clash Nightmare: The World Cup warm-up match between the USA and Belgium was a visual disaster due to their near-identical light-colored kits.

-Saturday's World Cup warm-up friendly between the United States and Belgium turned into an absolute visual disaster.
+Saturday's World Cup warm-up friendly match between the United States and Belgium turned into an absolute visual disaster.
 As soon as the players took the pitch at Mercedes-Benz Stadium in Atlanta, viewers at home and fans in the stands immediately realized there was a massive problem: they couldn't really tell the two teams apart from afar.

 The Ultimate "FIFA Glitch" in Real Life